Create Database Objects with SAP HANA Database Explorer

 For further information see Reduce the Memory Footprint Using Page-Loadable Columns and SAP Note: 2799997 - FAQ: SAP HANA Native Storage Extension (NSE).

 Another option for data that is accessed less frequently is the SAP HANA Data Lake.
-Additional information on when to use Native Store Extensions and Data Lake can be found at Introduction to SAP HANA Cloud - Storage Options.
+Additional information on when to use Native Store Extensions and Data Lake can be found at Storage Options.

 -